 Many are aware that the collapse of Enron was preceded by the ill-advised decision of the company's directors to specifically waive provisions of the company's code of ethics.
 That decision allowed Enron's chief financial officer to benefit from transactions involving the company.
 The precise facts of the directors' decision, reported extensively in the media (but only after the fact), led to proposed reforms by the New York Stock Exchange that were modified and incorporated in Section 406 of Sarbanes-Oxley.

 Section 406 requires public companies to disclose whether they have codes of ethics and also to disclose any waivers of those codes for certain members of senior management.
 The Commission adopted specific rules implementing these requirements in January 2003.
+[Release No. 33-8177 (Jan.
+23, 2003) and Release No. 34-47262 (Jan.
+27, 2003).]
 More recently, the Commission approved significant reforms by the NYSE and Nasdaq that, among other things, specifically require companies listed on these markets to have codes of ethics applicable to all employees, senior management, and directors.
+[Release No. 34-48745 (Nov.
+4, 2003) (approving code of ethics requirements for NYSE and Nasdaq listed companies).]
 This article gives an overview of codes of ethics and the issues to consider in implementing the spirit and the letter of the new ethics requirements.

 Commission Rules and Related Initiatives